Vincent Pajot

-Vincent Pajot (born 19 August 1990) is a French professional footballer who plays for Annecy.
-He primarily plays as a defensive midfielder.
+Vincent Pajot (born 19 August 1990) is a French former professional footballer who primarily played as a defensive midfielder.
 Pajot was a France youth international having earned caps at under-20 and under-21 level.

 Club career

 Having come into the Rennes youth team, Pajot went on to make 83 league appearances for the club, scoring on one occasion.
 This followed having a loan spell at Boulogne, where he made his professional debut in a Coupe de la Ligue match against Nantes.

 After struggling for a place in the Rennes B team for two years, on 2 June 2015, Pajot signed for Saint-Étienne for a free transfer on a four-year deal.
 He went on to make more than 50 appearances for them.

 On 6 July 2022, Pajot moved to Annecy.